whomikeshin/HypeTrack/README.md

 Explore and listen to new tracks.
 Get Hype! [hypetrack.xyz](http://www.hypetrack.xyz/)

-###Profile View:
+##Profile View:
-* Log in to access profile, add songs to favorites, and follow blogs access new posts in your feed!
+Log in to access your profile, add songs to favorites, and follow blogs to push new posts in your feed!
 ![profile]

-###Technical Details:
+##Technical Details:
-##User Authentication
+###User Authentication
 User authentication is handled in the backend using BCrypt to encrypt passwords.
 Password hash values are saved to the database and rehashed to check the user's login password.

-###Features:
+##Features:
 * Sign up & log in with email
 * Explore latest and most popular tracks
 * Favorite tracks